Wet Burrito

 The San Diego burrito runs fresh and grilled where others run wet and stewed, and its signature is the California burrito: carne asada and hot french fries rolled tight in a flour tortilla.

-A quesarito is a burrito rolled inside a cheese quesadilla, one sandwich used as the structural shell of another, the cheese welding the wrapper into a single continuous sheet.
+A burrito rolled inside a cheese quesadilla, one sandwich used as the wrapper for another, the cheese welding the shell into a single sheet.
+A San Diego counter trick Taco Bell took national in 2014.

 The grilled-chicken burrito: marinated thighs charred fast on mesquite or hot iron, chopped not shredded, rolled into a large flour tortilla with rice, beans, salsa, and cheese.